activecm/BeaKer/README.md

 #### Credentials

-When using the BeaKer installer to upgrade an old BeaKer server installation, passwords will remain the same as previously configured.
+When using the BeaKer installer to upgrade an old BeaKer server installation, passwords will not be changed.

 During a fresh BeaKer installation, account passwords will be randomly-generated and stored in the file at `/opt/BeaKer/.env` after installation is completed.